Psivant/stormmsite/docs/dev-philosophy.md

 For more than a decade, computational science has been transformed by vectorized, general-purpose graphics processors (GPUs).
-The degree of efficiency afforded by this end point of non-uniform memory access computing is staggering: a single consumer-grade card running on a few hundred watts can perform more calculations than supercomputers of the past, based on single-core or multicore processors.
+The degree of efficiency afforded by this end point of non-uniform memory access computing is staggering: a single consumer-grade card running on a few hundred watts can perform more calculations than megawatt supercomputers of the past built around single-core or multicore processors.
 The cards also deliver a much greater degree of parallel scaling: a supercomputer in 2005 might have delieverd as little as 5-10% efficiency on a parallel simulation sprawling over hundreds of processors.
 A GPU in 2025 may utilize upwards of 50% of its available floating point instructions when propagating the same simulation.

 In the modern computing environment, connecting scientists to the numbers in their calculations also means providing a transparent and simple way to transfer that information to the GPU to